 The power of prizes

-Apart from enticing people to sign up to our challenges prizes can also make for a fabulous talking point which makes for easy, low cost, marketing.
-This alone is a great reason to put up prizes that a tad unique, luxurious or that have a social sway to them.
+- Prizes make for a fabulous talking point which means easy, low cost, marketing.
+Having prizes that a tad unique, luxurious or that have a social sway to them can increase the talk factor, for example: –

-- ‘Unique’ could be like winning a private lesson with a ‘famous’ stripper/cook/dancer, an abseil off the top of a building, a helicopter ride over glaciers, an item signed by a ‘star’.
+- ‘Unique’ like winning a private lesson with a ‘famous’ stripper/cook/dancer, an abseil off the top of a building, a helicopter ride over glaciers, an item signed by a ‘star’.

-- ‘Luxurious’ prizes could include a meal at a great restaurant, a trip to somewhere dreamy, a makeover/professional photoshoot.
+- ‘Luxurious’ like a meal at a great restaurant, a trip to somewhere dreamy, a makeover/professional photoshoot.

-- Prizes with a ‘social sway’ are ones which give those who receive them eligibility to do something ‘special’ together, as a group, with other winners.
+- ‘Social sway’ are ones which give those who receive them eligibility to do something ‘special’ together, as a group, with other winners, like go on a retreat, participate in a race, or wear a particular VIP shirt.

-Prizes dished out at the beginning of challenges help entice people to enter but for a very different reason than prizes at the end.
-At the start, prizes can help people overcome barriers to doing the activities required by a challenge.
-A cooking challenge may give out new cookware as prizes, a gym-based challenge may give out memberships that would see people out for the duration of the challenge, and a couch to 5km challenge, vouchers with a local shoe shop or gait assessments with the local podiatrist.
-More about this here.
+3. Prizes dished out at the start of a Challenge can help some people to overcome barriers of doing the activities required by a Challenge.
+A cooking challenge for example may give out new cookware as prizes, a gym-based challenge may give out memberships that would see people out for the duration of the challenge, and a couch to 5km challenge, vouchers with a local shoe shop or gait assessments with the local podiatrist may be up for grabs.
+Read how we did this with fitness clothing and gym memberships here.

-Another opportunity prizes afford us is to educate and expose entrants to useful products, services and activities that they may never otherwise pay much attention to but which we know could really help them on their journey.
+4. Prizes provide us with the opportunity to expose entrants to useful products, services, and activities that they may not otherwise pay much attention to.

-I had a bunch of Shakti mats, heart rate monitors, healthy recipe books, and a few bikes, all of which were prizes at the end of the challenges but which were also available for entrants to share during the course of the them.
-They proved popular, with many people purchasing them after getting to play with them, recognising how helpful they were.
-Other prizes such as self defence courses, dance lessons, sessions with dietitians, mental conditioning coaches and massage therapists, vouchers for triathlons, ziplining, climbing walls and archery, introducing many winners to new services which they never would have otherwise tried and which went on to help them with their health and fitness goals.
+I had a bunch of Shakti mats, heart rate monitors, healthy recipe books, and a few bikes, all of which were prizes at the end of Challenges but which were also available for entrants to share during the course of the them.
+They proved popular, with some people purchasing them after getting to play with them, recognising how much they enjoyed them or helpful they were.
+Other prizes such as self defence courses, dance lessons, sessions with dietitians, mental conditioning coaches and massage therapists, vouchers for triathlons, ziplining, climbing walls and archery, introduced many winners to new services and which went on to help them with their health and fitness goals.

-Most awesomely, prizes mean we can have sponsors and that helps our brand and credibility.
-It also means we get to help support great businesses, often in our local community and owned by friends, who are doing great things.
-See the article on sponsorship for more details about all the bonuses of having sponsors.
+5. Prizes mean we can have sponsors and sponsors help our brand and credibility.
+They gives us tons of excuses for more promotions, more excitement and access to a bigger database.
+It also means we get to support great businesses, often in our local community and owned by friends, who are doing great things.
+See the essential guide to sponsorship her for more details about all the bonuses of having sponsors.

-And finally prizes acknowledge people’s efforts, but to do that well, they need to acknowledge far more than just the winners.
+6.Prizes acknowledge people’s efforts, but to do that well, so more people stay on board and cross the finish line of our Challenges, they need to be weaved through in creative ways, acknowledging far more than just the winners.

 Read the full article to discover